 Bob could also choose a very different approach and judge the software by quality standards from software engineering.
 Is the code well structured?
 Does it have unit and integration tests?
 These are the criteria that software journal ask their reviewers to evaluate (e.g. the Journal of Open Research Software or the Journal of Open Source Software).
 Statistically, they are probably related to the risk of encountering bugs (if anyone knows about research into this question, please leave a comment!).
 But even the most meticulous developers make mistakes, and, more importantly, may have different applications in mind than those that Bob cares about.

-Finally, Bob could do what in my experience most scientists do in choosing research software: they use what their colleagues use.
+Finally, Bob could do what in my experience (and also according to this study ) most scientists do in choosing research software: they use what their colleagues use.
 Bob would then send a few emails asking if anyone he knows uses this software and is happy with it.
 This is a reasonable approach if you can assume that your colleagues, or at least a sizable fraction of them, are in a better position to judge the suitability of a piece of software than yourself.
-But if everyone adopts this approach, it becomes a popularity contest with little intrinsic value.
+But if everyone adopts this approach, it becomes a popularity contest with little intrinsic value (see this paper for a detailed example).
 In any case, it is not a way to actually answer our question.

 In the end, if you really want to know if your software does what you expect it to do, you have to go through every line of the source code until you understand what it does.
 You are then at the minimal level of epistemic opacity that you can attain without actually doing the computations by hand.
 Unfortunately, in the case of complex wide-spectrum software, this is likely to be much more effort than writing your own special-purpose software.